uccser/cs-field-guide/text/en/chapters/data-representation.md

 {math}256 \times 256 \times 256 = 16,777,216 {math end}

-This is the same as {math}2^24{math end}
+This is the same as {math}2^{24}{math end}.

 Because 24 bits are required, this representation is called **24 bit colour**.
 24 bit colour is sometimes referred to in settings as "True Color" (because it is more accurate than the human eye can see).
 On Apple systems, it is called "Millions of colours".

 #### How do we use bits to represent the colour?

 A logical way is to use 3 binary numbers that represent the amount of each of red, green, and blue in the pixel.
-In order to do this, convert the amount of each primary colour needed to an 8 bit binary number, and then put the 3 binary numbers side to side to give 24 bits.
+In order to do this, convert the amount of each primary colour needed to an 8 bit binary number, and then put the 3 binary numbers side by side to give 24 bits.

-Because consistency is important in order for a computer to make sense of the bit pattern, the binary number for red should be put first, followed by green, and then finally blue.
-The only reason that red has to go first is because that is the standard that all computers assume is being used.
+Because consistency is important in order for a computer to make sense of the bit pattern, we normally adopt the convention that the binary number for red should be put first, followed by green, and then finally blue.
+The only reason that red has to go first is because that most systems assume is being used.
 If everybody had agreed that green should be first, then it would have been green first.

 For example, suppose you have the colour that has red = 145, green = 50, and blue = 123 that you would like to represent with bits.
 If you put these values into the interactive, you will get the colour below.

 {image filename="colour-purple.png" alt="The colour purple."}

-Start by converting each of the 3 numbers into binary, using 8 bits for each.
+Start by converting each of the three numbers into binary, using 8 bits for each.

 You should get:
 - red = 10010001,